OlivierLD/raspberry-coffee/Project-Trunk/TemperatureMonitor/README.md

 # Monitor
 An example: Monitor CPU temperature and CPU load, with a Swing GUI, on a Raspberry Pi.
-Uses components from the `Algebra` module.
+Uses visual components from the `Algebra` module.

 ## Build and run